Maripoforest/GestureHueLight/README.md

-# LED Control With Gesture Using Thermo Camera
+# Smart Light Bulb Control via WiFi with Gesture (Using Thermo Camera)
-Use hand gesture to control the on/off of LEDs and adjust brightness.
+Use hand gesture to control the on/off of HUE light bulbs and adjust brightness.

 ## Introduction
 Internet of things has been a major part in future homes.
 People like to control their house facilities without finding physical controllers or press buttons on the walls.
 Smarter remote control should be what we pursuit.